yahoojp-marketing/ydn-api-documents/docs/en/api_reference/data/AdGroup/ManualCPVAdGroupBid.md

 # ManualCPVAdGroupBid

 ManualCPVAdGroupBid object stores the bid amount of ad group (CPV).

-※This information is available only when a campaign ID with ad distribution type 'VIDEO_AD' is specified.
+※This information is available only when a campaign ID for ad distribution type 'VIDEO_AD' or 'PC_BRAND_PANEL_VIDEO' is specified.
+More details are described on [Create Ad Group - Enter the Bid amount of the Ad Group](https://ads-help.yahoo.co.jp/yahooads/ydn/articledetail?lan=en&aid=487).

 ### Service